 The main issue for many first-time homeowners and investors in the current property market is the ability to save a deposit.

-But pulling together a big enough deposit remains a struggle for many would-be property buyers, especially when they have to pay for their living costs, including rent, at the same time.
+With rapidly rising house prices, pulling together a deposit remains a struggle for many would-be property buyers, especially when most still have to pay ongoing standard living expenses, such as rent, utilities and groceries.

 What is the structure of guarantor home loan?